Coder-Priyan/DevSync-RealtimeWorkspace/1_PRD.md

 # Product Requirements Document (PRD)

 ## Project Name
 DevSync

 ## Product Category
 Real-Time Collaborative Repository Workspace

 ---

 # 1. Introduction

 Modern software development is highly collaborative.
-Whether it is a college project, a hackathon submission, or a small team-based application, multiple developers are often required to work on the same codebase.
+Whether it is a college project, a hackathon submission, or a small team-based application, multiple developers are often required to work on the same codebase at the same time.

-While version control systems provide a reliable way to manage source code, they are not designed for real-time collaboration.
-Team members frequently rely on file sharing, repeated synchronization, and external communication tools to coordinate development activities.

-DevSync aims to simplify this workflow by providing a shared repository workspace where collaborators can work on the same project simultaneously and view changes as they happen.
+Traditional version control systems (like Git) are built around asynchronous collaboration — commit, push, pull.
+They are excellent at preserving history but were never designed for two people to see each other typing in the same file at the same moment.

+DevSync fills that gap.
+It is a browser-based workspace where a repository is not a folder on someone's laptop, but a **shared live environment**: one canonical copy of the project, held on the server, that every collaborator edits directly and simultaneously.

 ---

 # 2. Problem Statement

-Students and beginner development teams often encounter challenges while working on shared projects.
+Small teams and student developers working on a shared codebase commonly run into:

-In many cases, project files are distributed across multiple local systems, resulting in:

-* Duplicate project versions
+* Duplicate project copies across teammates' machines
-* Manual file sharing
+* Manual file sharing over chat apps before a proper Git setup exists
-* Frequent synchronization efforts
+* "Merge conflict" confusion for beginners unfamiliar with branching
+* No visibility into who is working on what, right now
-* Delayed visibility of changes
+* Delayed visibility of changes — a teammate's edit is invisible until they push and you pull
-* Increased coordination overhead

-Although platforms such as GitHub help manage source code, contributors must still commit, push, and pull changes before updates become available to other team members.

-For small teams and academic projects, this workflow can become inefficient and difficult to manage.
+Git-based platforms solve version history well, but they add a layer of ceremony (branch, commit, push, pull, resolve conflicts) that is unnecessary overhead when a team just wants to **see the same file update live** while pair-programming or working through a hackathon deadline.

 ---

 # 3. Product Vision

-The vision of DevSync is to create a collaborative development environment where a project exists as a shared live workspace rather than a collection of isolated local copies.
+DevSync's vision is a workspace where a project exists as one shared live entity rather than a set of local copies stitched together at commit time.

-Every collaborator should be able to:
+Every collaborator on a repository should be able to:

-* Access the same repository
+* Open the same repository and see the same file tree
-* View project structure in real time
-* Edit files simultaneously
-* Stay synchronized automatically
-* Work without manually exchanging project files

-The platform should provide a single source of truth for the entire project.
+* Edit the same file at the same time as a teammate and see their keystrokes appear live
+* See who else is currently online in that repository
+* Trust that whatever they see is the current, persisted state — not a stale local copy

 ---

 # 4. Proposed Solution

-DevSync provides a repository-based workspace where all project files are stored centrally and synchronized across connected collaborators.

-Whenever a user performs an action such as creating a file, deleting a folder, or modifying code, the update is immediately reflected in the workspace of other active collaborators.

-Instead of sharing project archives or repeatedly synchronizing repositories, team members interact with the same live project environment.

-Completed repositories can be exported and executed locally using any preferred development environment.
+DevSync organizes everything around the **repository** as the unit of collaboration.
+A repository owns a tree of folders and files, an owner, and a list of collaborators.

+When a user is inside a repository's workspace:

+* File and folder operations (create/rename/delete) are saved through the REST API and then broadcast to everyone else currently viewing that repository, so their file tree updates without a manual refresh.
+* Code changes inside the Monaco-based editor are streamed over a Socket.IO connection to every other collaborator with that file open, in addition to being auto-saved to the database on a short debounce.
+* Presence (who is online, in which repository) is tracked in memory on the server and broadcast whenever someone joins or leaves.

+Access to a repository is controlled through an **invitation flow**: an owner sends an invite by email, the invited user sees it in their pending-invitations list, and accepting it adds them as a collaborator with full read/write access to that repository's files and folders.

+Repositories are also intended to be exportable as a ZIP archive so a collaborator can pull the current state down and run it locally — this is part of the product's initial scope, currently in progress.

 ---

 # 5. Target Users

-The platform is primarily designed for:

 ### College Students

-Students working on academic projects, assignments, and final-year development work.
+Students working on academic assignments, minor/major projects, and final-year submissions who need a lightweight way to co-develop without setting up Git branching workflows.

 ### Hackathon Teams

-Teams that require rapid collaboration during limited development timelines.
+Teams with a few hours to a couple of days who need to divide work across a shared codebase and see updates instantly instead of coordinating pushes.

 ### Beginner Developers

-Developers who are learning collaborative software development practices.
+Developers still building comfort with collaborative workflows, for whom "everyone edits the same live file" is a gentler mental model than distributed version control.

 ### Small Development Teams

-Teams looking for lightweight real-time collaboration without complex setup processes.
+Teams that want real-time pair-programming style collaboration without configuring a self-hosted Git server or paying for enterprise tooling.

 ---

 # 6. Product Objectives

-The primary objectives of the platform are:

-* Reduce dependency on manual project sharing.
-* Eliminate project synchronization issues.
-* Improve visibility of ongoing development activities.
-* Provide a centralized workspace for project collaboration.
-* Simplify team-based software development.
+* Let two or more people edit the same file at the same time and see each other's changes without refreshing.
+* Remove the need to manually share project files or zip archives mid-development.
+* Give every collaborator visibility into who else is active in the repository right now.
+* Provide a controlled way to grant repository access (invite → accept) instead of open sharing.
+* Persist every change so the repository state survives page reloads and server restarts.
+* Allow a finished or in-progress repository to be exported for local use.

 ---

 # 7. Core Functionalities

-The initial version of DevSync will provide the following capabilities:
+### User Authentication
+Email/password registration and login, with JWT-based session persistence used for both REST calls and the Socket.IO connection.

 ### Repository Management

-Users can create, access, and manage repositories from a centralized dashboard.
+Create, list, view, rename/update, and delete repositories from a central dashboard.
+Repositories can be marked public or private.

-### Collaborator Management
+### Collaborator & Invitation Management

-Repository owners can invite team members and manage repository access.
+Repository owners can send an email-based invitation to a user.
+The invited user sees pending invitations and can accept or reject them.
+Accepting adds them to the repository's collaborator list with edit access.
+Invitations expire automatically after 7 days.

-### File and Folder Management
+### File & Folder Management

-Users can create, organize, rename, and remove project resources within the repository workspace.
+Collaborators can create, rename, and delete files and nested folders inside a repository.
+These operations persist through the REST API and are broadcast live to everyone else viewing the same repository.

-### Real-Time Collaboration
+### Real-Time Collaborative Editing

-All repository updates, including file operations and code modifications, are synchronized instantly among active collaborators.
+The in-browser code editor (Monaco) broadcasts every keystroke over Socket.IO to other collaborators who have the same file open, while the underlying content is auto-saved to MongoDB on a debounce so nothing is lost.

+### Presence Awareness
+Every repository workspace shows a live list of who is currently online in that repository, updated the moment someone joins or disconnects.

 ### Repository Persistence

-All repository data is stored and maintained between sessions.
+All repository, folder, file, and user data is stored in MongoDB and survives sessions and restarts.

 ### Repository Export

-Repositories can be downloaded as ZIP archives for local development and execution.
+Repositories can be downloaded as a ZIP archive for local development — this capability is part of the product's committed scope and is currently being built out.

 ---

 # 8. Product Scope

-The scope of the initial release is focused on repository collaboration and synchronization.

-Included in scope:
+**Included in initial release:**

-* User authentication
+* User authentication (register/login, JWT sessions)
-* Repository management
+* Repository management (CRUD)
-* Collaborator management
+* Invitation-based collaborator management
-* File management
+* File and folder management
-* Folder management
-* Real-time synchronization
+* Real-time collaborative code editing
+* Presence indicators
-* Repository export
+* Repository export as ZIP

-Excluded from scope:
+**Excluded from initial release** (explicitly deferred):

-* Built-in code execution
+* Built-in code execution / sandboxed running of the project
-* Version control history
+* Git-style version history or commit snapshots
-* AI-powered assistance
-* Project analytics

-These features may be introduced in future releases.
+* AI-assisted development features
+* Repository analytics/activity logs

+These are candidates for future releases, not gaps in the current plan.

 ---

 # 9. Success Metrics

-The project will be considered successful if users are able to:
+The product is successful if a team can:

-* Collaborate within the same repository simultaneously.
-* Observe updates without manual synchronization.
+* Register, create a repository, and invite a teammate without leaving the app.
+* Have two browser sessions open the same file and see each other's edits appear within roughly a second, without refreshing.
+* See an accurate, live online/offline presence list for a repository.
+* Reload the page or restart the server and find the repository state unchanged.
-* Maintain a consistent repository state across collaborators.
+* Export a repository as a ZIP and run it locally.
-* Export projects successfully for local execution.
-* Complete collaborative development workflows without relying on file sharing.

 ---

 # 10. Future Direction

-The platform architecture should support future enhancements such as:

-* Activity Tracking
+Planned long-term extensions, out of scope for the current build:

+* Activity logs / audit trail of who changed what and when
+* Version history and repository snapshots
+* Built-in project execution inside the browser
+* AI-assisted coding features (chat-based help, inline suggestions)
-* Repository History
+* Repository analytics (contribution breakdowns, activity heatmaps)
-* Snapshot Management
-* Built-In Project Execution
-* AI-Assisted Development Tools
-* Intelligent Code Review

-These capabilities are considered long-term extensions and are not part of the initial product release.

 ---

-# Product Summaryy
+# Product Summary

-DevSync is a real-time collaborative repository workspace designed to simplify team-based software development.
-By combining repository management with live synchronization, the platform enables multiple developers to work on the same project without manual file sharing, repetitive synchronization processes, or fragmented project states.
+DevSync is a real-time collaborative repository workspace built to remove the friction of shared development for small teams and students.
+By combining repository and invitation-based access management with a live, socket-driven editing layer, it lets multiple developers work inside the same project simultaneously — without manual file sharing, without Git ceremony, and without losing track of who is working on what.